Gas Truck Crash Verdict

 Nelson alleged injuries including a fractured spine at L1 and injury to his L5-S1 facet joint which has required ongoing ablation procedures and will likely require surgery.
 He sought $23,457.01 in past medical expenses, future medical expenses of $240,000, lost earning capacity of $225,000 and $500,000 in non-economic damages.

 Defendants admitted that Purvis was in the scope and course of his employment and that he negligently caused the crash.
 They acknowledged that both plaintiffs were injured but disputed the extent of their injuries, the need for any future care, their wage/earnings losses and the amounts of their non-economic damages.
-They argued that the injuries were soft tissue and should have resolved in a short period of time.
+They argued that the injuries were soft tissue and should have resolved in a short period.

 Plaintiff’s Counsel – Jason and Greg Kafoury